Assembly Bill 1887 - Effective January 1, 2017 (UPDATED June 5, 2018)

 - South Dakota

-Certain exceptions to the AB 1887 travel restrictions may be granted on a case-by-case basis using the Request for Approval of Travel to Prohibited States Under AB 1887 Form.
-A detailed description and justification for any requested exception must be provided.
-In addition, written documentation validating the exception must be attached to the travel request prior to booking travel.
+In rare instances, an exception to AB 1887 may be granted.
+Each exception will be evaluated on a case-by-case basis.
+Please utilize the Request for Approval of Travel to Prohibited States Under AB 1887 Form to request an exception prior to booking travel.
+The form should be filled out with a detailed description and justification for travel; please attach any relevant supporting documentation along with the approved form in your travel request.
 Exceptions to the new travel prohibition may be granted for the following purposes:

 - Enforcement of California law, including auditing and revenue collection.

 - To meet contractual obligations incurred before January 1, 2017.